cosynus-lix/docker_tutorial/README.md

 Careful: changes to the image (e.g., installing software) should be done at in the `Dockerfile` and not on the container.

-c.
-How many containers as you want...
+### How many containers can you run?

-We can run another container on different port:
+We can run another container on a different port:
 ```bash
 $ docker run  -di -p 3201:22 --name sshcontainer2 ssh
 ```